Load all libraries for this example

 The INLAvaan package uses the same prior specification syntax as blavaan (Merkle and Rosseel 2018; Merkle et al. 2021), as detailed here.
 Essentially, there are two ways to set priors for model parameters: 1) Globally for all parameters of a certain type (e.g., all factor loadings, all regression coefficients, etc.); and 2) Individually for specific parameters in the model syntax.

-The default global priors are derived from blavaan:
+The default global priors are similar to those from blavaan:

 #> nu alpha lambda beta